openshift/installer/installer/README.md

 - Edit the `glide.yaml` file to add your dependency.
 - Ensure you add a `version` field for the sha or tag you want to pin to.
-- Run glide to update the vendor source directory (with --strip-vendor)

-To run glide, use the following commands.
+- Revendor the dependencies:

 ```
-cd $GOPATH/src/github.com/coreos/tectonic-installer/installer
-glide update --strip-vendor --skip-test
+make vendor
 ```

 If it worked correctly it should: